Andrew Vaughn Player Props: White Sox vs. Angels

-On Tuesday, Andrew Vaughn (.194 batting average in his past 10 games, with three home runs, three walks and four RBI) and the Chicago White Sox play the Los Angeles Angels, whose starting pitcher will be Shohei Ohtani.
+On Wednesday, Andrew Vaughn (.216 batting average in his past 10 games, with three home runs, three walks and five RBI) and the Chicago White Sox face the Los Angeles Angels, whose starting pitcher will be Jaime Barria.
 First pitch is at 9:38 PM ET.

-In his last game he had a one-hit showing (1-for-2) against the Angels.
+In his most recent appearance, he went 1-for-4 with an RBI against the Angels.

 Andrew Vaughn Game Info & Props vs. the Angels